 How Do Yo Use Golf Alignment Sticks?

-Alignment sticks are most commonly used being placed on the ground, one on the target line and one on your feet line with both sticks parallel to each other.
+Alignment sticks are commonly placed on the ground.
+One on the target line and one on your feet line with both sticks parallel to each other.

 Golf Alignment Stick Drills

 Here’s a Drill You Can try with any driver, wood, long iron or even wedge.